 Sometimes strong performers in the Poule d’Essai des Poulains also make their way into the St James’s Palace although at the time of writing 2005 was the last time we had a double winner in the form of Shamardal when the race took place at York, Sendawar in 1999 the previous French 2000 Guineas winner victorious in this.

-That said, of the three winners since 2018, none have competed in the British, French or Irish versions of the 2000 Guineas.
+That said, of the three winners between 2018 and 2020, none competed in the British, French or Irish versions of the 2000 Guineas.
 Without Parole warmed up for his victory in 2018 by winning the Listed Heron Stakes at Sandown.
 Connections of Circus Maximus chose to compete in the Dee Stakes at Chester and the Epsom Derby.
 In a disrupted calendar in 2020, Palace Pier prepared for his win by easing to a three length Handicap win on the all-weather at Newcastle.